WalletConnect/walletconnect-docs/api/api-keys.md

 ## Allowlist

-Since most of the wallet and dapp code will be client side, the security of the api
+Since most of the wallet and dapp code will be client side, the security of the api key depends on the proper implementation of User Agent and HTTP Origin for wallets.

 ### Applications

 User Agent for wallets.

-TODO insert screenshot of Allowlist.
+TODO insert screenshot of Allowlist for User Agent.

+#### Kotlin

+#### Swift

 ### Websites

 Website [Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin).

-TODO insert screenshot of Allowlist.
+TODO insert screenshot of Allowlist for HTTP Origin.

 ## Error Codes